Home / Reviews / Steelcase Leap V2

 Common Complaints

-• Foam seat pad compresses and loses support after 5 to 8 years of heavy use
+• Foam seat pad compresses after 5 to 8 years of heavy use

 • Arm pads flake and wear after 3 to 5 years

-• Design looks dated and corporate compared to Aeron or Embody
+• Design looks dated compared to Aeron or Embody

-• Base configuration ($998) ships without 4D arms or adjustable lumbar, making it less competitive
+• Base config ships without 4D arms or adjustable lumbar on some configurations

 • No headrest included (optional add-on ~$154)